post-hero-img

 2. Thematic filters: Thematic filters are very subjective but if done well, they can educate your customers and show them options they haven’t considered yet.
 For example, if a user is on a recipe platform and faceted search offers themes such as “Christmas” or “Halloween” or “Brunch”, the user can get inspiration on what they want to cook for Christmas.

 3. Price: Shoppers generally use price as a secondary or tertiary filter.
 Users want to compare possibilities and prices, but they don’t always look for the cheapest option.
 They might want the option that gives them the most value for their money.
-In this case, it makes sense to offer an opportunity to order products or descending by price and to allow the user to set a minimum or maximum price (for instance via a slider).
+In this case, it makes sense to offer an opportunity to order products descending by price and to allow the user to set a minimum or maximum price (for instance, via a slider).

 4. Number of matches next to the facet filter: With a number of matches for each facet, you offer an insight to your user on the catalog and amount of certain products & make them an expert on your catalog.

 5. Quality assessment: Many customers appreciate a form of assessment of products.
 Implementing reviews and ratings from other customers offers social proof.
-Reviews strengthen the user’s trust towards the site because they offer transparency and create a feeling that nothing is hidden from them.
+Reviews strengthen the user’s trust in the site because they offer transparency and create a feeling that nothing is hidden from them.

 To sum up, if done right, faceted search is a powerful tool that can support users that are already interested in your website and content and makes it more likely to convert them.